 Head over to Amazon (the book is available in all regions, but you may need to switch to your local store).

 Preorders are now closed, as of April 2019.
 Thank you very much to those who supported this project financially in the early stages.
 It couldn’t have happened without you.

 I’m based in Ireland and have a large number of orders here.
 I’m publishing through Lulu, who can print any number of copies, from one up to my initial order of a few hundred.
 This is both environmentally efficient and allows them to publish and ship from near to the recipient at lower postage costs.

 I have ordered the books I need for Ireland, which, at local postage rates are cheaper to distribute myself.
 The discount I get from a bulk buying is wiped out, and more, by the cost of international shipping from Ireland, so it makes more sense and offers better value for anyone based elsewhere to buy directly from Lulu.

-Full list of featured teams: Padania, Matabeleland, Western Armenia, Tuvalu, Northern Cyprus, Karpatalya, Szekely Land, Kabylia, Cascadia, Panjab, Ellan Vannin, Barawa, United Koreans In Japan, Abkhazia and Tamil Eelam.
+Featuring CONIFA 2018 teams: Padania, Matabeleland, Western Armenia, Tuvalu, Tibet, Northern Cyprus, Karpatalya, Szekely Land, Kabylia, Cascadia, Panjab, Ellan Vannin, Barawa, United Koreans In Japan, Abkhazia and Tamil Eelam.